Links on Android Authority may earn us a commission. Learn more.

 QUICK ANSWER

-To get a true sense of a TV's size, it's time to bring out a measuring tape or app, or dive into full specifications.
+To get a true sense of a TV's size, it's time to bring out a measuring tape or app, or dive into detailed specifications.
 Advertised size usually only describes the screen diagonal, and may or may not include the bezel and/or frame.
 It never factors in any stand a TV might come with.
 You may also want to measure planned viewing distance to gauge how big a TV you need.

 JUMP TO SECTIONS